oursqlcommunity-org/planet/feed_filtering.md

 [index.html.erb](https://github.com/oursqlcommunity-org/planet/blob/master/template/index.html.erb)
 and [atom.xml.erb](https://github.com/oursqlcommunity-org/planet/blob/master/template/atom.xml.erb).
-If someone wants to take a shot at this, pull request would be considered, but maybe create an issue first to avoid wasted time and effort.
+If someone wants to take a shot at this, pull request would be considered, but maybe create an issue first to avoid wasting time and effort.

 Filtering was finally enabled by using an external service:
 [rss.app](https://rss.app/).
 Some examples of filtered feeds are